uriborrajo/HETGEN1000/README.md

 for i in *; do echo "$i:intern/home/Desktop/data/cdhitdup/$i/"; done >> ../assembly.conf
 ```

-or
+If the folder where the sequences are located is in another folder inside the species name folder, for example, inside the split-adapter-quality-trimmed folder, execute this command instead of the previous one:

 ```
 for i in *; do echo "$i:intern/home/Desktop/data/cdhitdup/$i/split-adapter-quality-trimmed/"; done >> ../assembly.conf
 ```

-Once we have the configuration file, we can start the assembly with spades.
-Then we have to run the following command:
+After creating the configuration file, initiate the assembly with SPAdes using the following command:

 ```
 phyluce_assembly_assemblo_spades \